Allergies – are shutters better than curtains?

 But what about curtains?

-If we go to such lengths to keep our beds in tip top, clean condition, why not our window dressing?
+f we go to such lengths to keep our beds in tip-top, clean condition, why not our window dressing?

-Unfortunately, curtains, pillows and other soft furnishings are yet another heavenly home for dust mites and other allergens to take up residence.
-Pillows and throws are easy to wash regularly, but it’s a real pain to take down heavy curtains on a weekly basis to wash or dry clean them?
-Unless you have light-weight cotton curtains, washing them regularly would certainly be an inconvenience, and they would also quickly lose their appeal.
+Unfortunately, curtains, pillows, and other soft furnishings are yet another heavenly home for dust mites and other allergens to take up residence.
+Pillows and throws are easy to wash regularly, but it’s a real pain to take down heavy curtains weekly to wash or dry clean them?
+Unless you have lightweight cotton curtains, washing them regularly would certainly be an inconvenience, and they would also quickly lose their appeal.

 Join the shutter revolution!

 Many people who suffer from allergies are joining the fairly recent decor revolution, opting to replace their curtains with shutters or blinds.
 Why?
 The answer is simple – shutters and blinds are easier to keep clean.
 All you need is a damp cloth.
 Those of you who hate cleaning may rejoice!
 This simple change is benefiting those who suffer with allergies.
 No more dusty curtains!